Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 What Is Dental Pulp?

-How Does Dental Pulp Get Infected?
+How Does Dental Pulp Become Infected?

 Dental pulp gets infected when bacteria colonise it as a result of a deep cavity, crack, or other mechanical trauma.
 Bacterial toxins cause pulp inflammation, also called pulpitis.
 The pulp and the immune cells within it can initially resist the bacteria.
 Inflammation and infection can be treated at this stage with conservative dental procedures.